Our community of past instructors includes educators, artists and students from all over the world.

 is a journalist form Lyon, France.
 He holds a degree in Youth Empowerment.
 His interests include sports, writing and theater improvisation.

-theater improvisation is a Professor of Arts & Humanities at the University of Houston where he teaches drawing, painting and art appreciation.
+is a Professor of Arts & Humanities at the University of Houston where he teaches drawing, painting and art appreciation.
 His paintings and prints are in private collections, public museums, universities, and public institutions.
 His public art projects include two Houston Metro Light Rail Station art designs and seven sculptures for the Main Street Square Station in Houston, Texas.
 In 2008, Floyd was one of ten Artists to receive the Artadia Artist Grant from New York.

-is Art Dialogue's & ArtMill's Programme Director.
+was Art Dialogue's & ArtMill's Programme Director.
 She is a working artist and a recent college graduate from the School of the Art Institute of Chicago with and MA in Arts Administration and Policy.
 With five years of teaching various media to all age groups, her pedagogical theory steams from a multidisciplinary approach using creativity and art as the basis for growth and sustainability.
 Bringing forth, new perspectives, awareness and progressive thought not just in education but also in many aspects of the creative process.

 is a member of Art Dialogue, o.s.
 Originally from Prague, Petr received Ph.D in Anthropology from Charles University in 2008 with a specialization in ‘Anthropology of Sexuality'.
 He has carried out research in gypsy camps in Eastern Slovakia and participated in numerous projects targeting the gypsy population, immigrants and refugees in the Czech Republic.
 He has been lecturing Cultural Anthropology at Charles University in Prague and at the University of West Bohemia in Plzen.
 Currently he is running his own travel company Prague4gay and continuing his research in the field of Anthropology of Sexuality collaborating with UCLA.